topij/vipunen-market-analysis/README.md

 - Calculate compound annual growth rates (CAGR) for qualifications
 - Generate comprehensive reports and visualizations

+The focus in this iteration of the project has been on analyzing the market based on the annual net student count ("netto-opiskelijamäärä" in Finnish).
+It means the number of students an educational institution has for each day of the year divided by the number of days in the year.

+In this way, the net student count accurately reflects the average student volume for the year and complements the calendar year student count data, which includes everyone who studied during that year, regardless of the duration of their studies ([source](https://www.oph.fi/fi/uutiset/2020/vipunen-tilastopalveluun-nopeasti-paivittyvaa-tietoa-ammatillisesta-koulutuksesta)).
+In the analysis this is refered to as _student volume_.

 See the full documentation in the [docs](docs/INDEX.md) directory.

+### Project Background
+I used to work at an [organization](https://rastorinst.fi) offering, among other things, vocational qualifications.
+As the person in charge of growth and development, I did a lot of data analysis.
+I did the early versions of this project during that time for my own data wrangling needs.
+After leaving that organization I wanted to re-write the project to accomodate wider set of use cases.
+I don't maintain the project actively, but anyone is free to use, modify and improve it for their own needs.
+Have fun :-)

 ## Installation and Setup